-3.5.2.2.1 Financial Liabilities at Fair Value through Profit or Loss
+Financial Liabilities at Fair Value through Profit or Loss

-Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
+Financial liabilities at fair value through profit or loss include financial liabilities at amortised cost and financial liabilities designated upon initial recognition as at fair value through profit or loss.

-Financial liabilities are classified as financial asset at amortised cost if they are incurred for the purpose of repurchasing in the near term.
+Financial liabilities are classified as financial liabilities at amortised cost if they are incurred for the purpose of repurchasing in the near term.
+The Fund has not designated any financial liability as at fair value through profit or loss.